-"Integrity" is defined as a "firm adherence to a code of moral values."
-The College of Nursing further defines "academic and professional integrity" as the maintenance of the highest standards of honesty and conduct observed in all aspects of college work.
-This includes demonstrating ethical and professional behavior in both the academic and clinical setting, and performance of all tasks in accordance with the rules and regulations as set forth in the college's "Academic Policies and Procedures."
+"Integrity" is defined as a "firm adherence to a code of moral values" (Merriam Webster dictionary).
+Additionally, academic, and professional integrity is the demonstration of the highest standards of honesty and conduct in all aspects of academics including research and clinical work in accordance with the guidelines stated in the College of Nursing's section of the Student Handbook under the subheading Academic and Professional Integrity.